ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to the author domain.
 If a policy is found, the rMTA will use the results of SPF and DKIM verification checks to determine the ultimate DMARC authentication status.
-The DMARC status can then factor into the message handling decision made by the recipient's mail sytsem.
+The DMARC status can then factor into the message handling decision made by the recipient's mail system.

 More details on specific actions for the parties involved can be found in (#domain-owner-actions) and (#mail-receiver-actions).